-It is a good thing that there are several ways to explore Angkor Wat.
+There are several ways to explore Angkor Wat.
 The full complex is absolutely massive – about 162.6 hectares!
-Naturally, trying to walk around to see all of the main temples would be a little too ambitious (to say the least) for most people and you would barely be able to see a couple of the famous ancient structures before you ran out of energy, time or both.
+Naturally, trying to walk around to see all of the main temples would be a little too ambitious (to say the least) for most people, and you would barely be able to see a couple of the famous ancient structures before you ran out of energy, time or both.

 - Private Angkor Wat & Royal Temples Excursion